kvasilev3/CCC-Solutions/README.md

 # Canadian Computing Competition (CCC) SOLUTIONS

 # Info
 These are solutions to the CCC contest in Python.
+Years 2021, 2022.

 ## Links/References